 Using public chargers

 It is advisable to install the apps and setup the accounts for each charger network at home while you have a good internet connection and plenty of time.
-Trying to do this at the charger, when you're in a hurry or maybe struggling with signal isn't a good idea.
+Trying to do this at the charger, when you're in a hurry, standing in the rain or maybe struggling with signal isn't a good idea!

 Even when chargers offer a free charge to customers, you still need to use the app on a phone to activate the charger.
 The exception is Ecotricity rapid chargers that can often be on free vend and you can simply just plug in and select the connector on the screen.